 Whether it’s because of lazy adaptations to tie-in with the newest box office releases or the developers just not understanding the characters, the best superhero games are a small but quality bunch of beloved titles, ranging from the virtuous to the, erm, flatulent.
-Some of them aren’t even tied to comic books and are entirely new entities, though it would be nice at one point in the timeline of humanity to play a Superman game that is not terrible.
-Leave it with Rocksteady and watch this space.
+Some of them aren’t even tied to comic books and are entirely new entities, though it would be nice at one point in the timeline of humanity to play a Superman game that isn’t terrible.

 You’ll find a wide selection of the best superhero games here, with more to be added if any impress.
-What did we miss?
-Please note that due to the licensing issues forcing Activision to stop selling them, we’ve decided to omit the Marvel: Ultimate Alliance games.
+However, we’ll be trying to limit the amount of entries per franchise, hence why there’s not so many Arkham games.